ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Stacks linearly past 100% (becomes a chance to fire a 2nd extra projectile, then a 3rd, etc.).
 	- Unlock by missing 1000 TOTAL projectile attacks.

+- Percussive Maintenance: "Hit allies to heal them."
+	- Only 1 HP per stack.
+Best bring some attack speed!

 #### Tier-2 Item

 - Armor Crystal: "Gain armor by hoarding money."

+- Unstable Klein Bottle: "Chance to push nearby enemies on taking damage."

 #### Tier-3 Item

 - H3AD-53T: "Your Utility skill builds a stunning static charge."
 	- Grants or refreshes charges of a buff.
 Running into or phasing through an enemy spends a charge to deal damage and stun.
 	- Unlock by killing a boss with a maximum damage H3AD-5T v2 explosion.

+#### Lunar Item

+- RC Controller: "Nearby turrets and drones attack with you... but no longer attack automatically."
+	- Also adds a +100% (+25% per stack) attack speed buff to affected turrets/drones.

+#### Equipment

+- Cardboard Box: "Pack up and move."
+	- Use once to pick up a turret, shrine, purchasable, etc. Use again to put it back down.

 #### Lunar Equipment